nlpub/russe/2022/tox/index.md

 You are very welcome to the first shared task on text detoxification based on a parallel dataset!

 **TL;DR:**
-- The task is to rewrite Russian toxic sentences into non-toxic sentences which mean the same thing.
+- The task is to rewrite Russian toxic sentences into non-toxic sentences which mean the same thing
-- The training data, baselines, and evaluation scripts are available on [github]()
+- The training data, baselines, and evaluation scripts are available on [github](https://github.com/skoltech-nlp/russe_detox_2022)
-- You should submit via [CodaLab]()
+- You should submit via [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/584)
-- Competition news and discussion are in the [Telegram chat]()
+- Competition news and discussion are in the [Telegram chat](https://t.me/joinchat/Ckja7Vh00qPOU887pLonqQ)
 - The intermediate evaluation is automatic, the final evaluation will be manual.

 [Motivation](#motivation)

 [Task Formulation](#task_formulation)

 [Dataset](#dataset)

 [Evaluation](#evaluation)

 [Automatic evaluation](#automatic_evaluation)

 [Human evaluation](#human_evaluation)

 [General rules](#general_rules)

 [Baselines](#baselines)

 [Important dates](#important_dates)

 [Organizers](#organizers)

 [References](#references)